5 Ways You Can Support Family Reunification Efforts

 Your voices are powerful and have had a big impact.
 Local actions, including play date protests, meeting with your local officials, or attending a town hall, help keep the pressure on the administration to reunify every family it separated.

 Town halls are one of the most effective and direct ways to engage a member of Congress, as well as a great way to garner local media attention in your district.
 This platform also allows for individuals to motivate other voters to hold members of Congress (MOC) accountable.
-If you are interested in attending a town hall in your district, email firstname.lastname@example.org to get up to date information on any upcoming town halls near you!
+You can find up to date information on upcoming town halls near you on our blog!
 Town Halls are one of the unique grassroots aspects of our democracy, make sure you exercise this crucial democratic right!

 Vulnerable families need your continued voice and advocacy to make sure that all families are reunited and have due process in their asylum applications.
 There is an enormous amount of work left to do: the Administration missing their deadlines is absolutely no excuse for failing to reunite kids with their parents in the midst of a manufactured crisis that they have created.